dzaporozhets/microprojectapp/DOCKER.md

 # Docker

-The repository contains the `Dockerfile`.
 You can build and run the app with Docker.
 App will be running on port `3000` by default.

+## Dockerfile

-Database is not included.
+The repository contains the `Dockerfile`.
+Database is not included there.
 So make sure to pass a `DATABASE_URL` to the container.

-Docker compose:
+## Docker compose

+The repository contains `docker-compose.yml`.
+It includes Rails and Postgres database.
+Its enough to get application running and function.

 ```
 docker-compose up --build
 docker-compose run web bundle exec rake db:migrate
 ```

+## Production env

-If you plan to use it for production then make sure to change `RAILS_ENV` and `SECRET_KEY_BASE_DUMMY` in `docker-compose.yml`.
+If you plan to use it for production then make sure to change next things in `docker-compose.yml`:

+1. Change `RAILS_ENV` to `production`
+2. Replace `SECRET_KEY_BASE_DUMMY` with `SECRET_KEY_BASE` containing your secret key.